ARMmbed/mbed-os-5-docs/docs/tutorials/debug/eclipse_pyocd.md

 ### Eclipse

-This document explains how to build and debug mbed OS applications using Eclipse.
+This document explains how to build and debug Arm Mbed OS applications using Eclipse.
 Before starting, please [configure your local debug toolchain](toolchain.md).

 #### Installing Eclipse